gkapfham/tmuxinators/README.md

 please raise an issue associated with this Git repository using the "Issues" link at the top of this site.
-As the sole contributor to the `tmuxinator` repository, I will do everything possible to resolve your issue and ensure that all of the Tmuxinator configurations are clear and, potentially, best suited to working in your development environment.
+As the sole contributor to the `tmuxinator` repository, I will do everything possible to resolve your issue and ensure that all the Tmuxinator configurations are clear and, potentially, best suited to working in your development environment.
 Remember, this repository is being made publicly available so as to provide examples of how to write Tmuxinator configurations.
 If you find that these files help you in preparing your own